 DKIM (Domain Keys Identified Mail)

-DKIM is another extended DNS record which is becoming more useful as an anti-spam tool.
+DKIM is another extended DNS record that is becoming more useful as an anti-spam tool.

 This record serves as an email reputation authentication method.
 It allows the mail recipient that an email was actually allowed to be sent from the domain it says it comes from.
 This is done by adding a digital signature to the email.
 This signature is checked against the domain’s DNS DKIM record which will then confirm or deny the validity of the signature.

-Constructing the key and integrating with your mail system is outside the scope of this post.
+Constructing the key and integrating it with your mail system is outside the scope of this post.

 DMARC counters the illegitimate usage of the exact domain name in the “From:” field of email message headers.
 It utilizes SPF and DKIM records to confirm the legitimacy of the email sender.
 The use of DMARC allows the recipient infrastructure to query the sender infrastructure to confirm the validity of the email.